-Tottenham Hotspur Women v Manchester City Women
+Weir inspires Man City to win at Spurs

 Post update

-Attempt blocked.
-Hayley Raso (Manchester City Women) right footed shot from the left side of the box is blocked.
-Assisted by Alex Greenwood.
+Attempt missed.
+Eveliina Summanen (Tottenham Hotspur Women) right footed shot from outside the box is close, but misses to the right.
+Assisted by Rosella Ayane.

 Post update

-Demi Stokes (Manchester City Women) wins a free kick in the defensive half.
+Ellen White (Manchester City Women) wins a free kick on the left wing.

 Post update